glitchdoescode/ai-interviewer/progress-report.md

 5. **Persistence**: Using MongoDB for persistence with clean integration in the unified AIInterviewer class.
 This works well for both CLI and potential web applications.

 6. **Pair Programming**: Successfully implemented a comprehensive hint generation system that provides specific, contextual guidance based on code analysis.
 The integration with LLMs for fallback hints ensures we can always provide useful assistance.

+7. **Human-in-the-loop Implementation**: Properly implemented true human-in-the-loop functionality for coding challenges using LangGraph's interrupt and Command mechanisms, allowing for a natural pause in the interview flow while the candidate completes the coding task, followed by a seamless resumption of the interview with preserved context.

 ## Next Steps